skeeto/skeeto.github.com/_posts/2014-05-27-Buffer-Passing-Style.markdown

 ~~~

 Buffer-passing style is what I settled on for [simple-httpd][httpd].
-Servlets are called with the output buffer as the current buffer )and
+Servlets are called with the output buffer as the current buffer and
-with standard-output set to this buffer).
+with `standard-output` set to this buffer.
 The servlet is only
 responsible for filling this buffer with content.
 Thanks to
 `process-send-region`, the content is never actually copied into a
 string.